Snowflake MCS/EHS community

 The social services available from public sources are very rudimentary compared to what is available in more liberal states.

 The Arizona public schools generally rank low compared to other states, which is typical for the Sunbelt.
-There are some private schools in the Show Low area, including a Montessori school.
+There is a private school in Snowflake (George Washington Academy), and multiple private schools in the Show Low area, including a Montessori school.

 There is a small community college in Snowflake, that is part of the Northland Pioneer system.
 The nearest university is Northern Arizona University in Flagstaff, that cooperates with the Northland Pioneer system.

 Employment opportunities around Snowflake are very limited.
 A major employer in the area is the Navajo county administration in Holbrook.
-Healthy people moving here with a sick family member have found employment, but it is not easy.
+Healthy people moving here with a sick family member have found employment, but it is not easy and may require a major pay cut.

 The EI community consists of all sorts of people from many backgrounds.
 Some keep to themselves while others join in the opportunities for social interaction with the rest of the community.
 Most major holidays are celebrated, as well as several birthdays each year.